-The punchline of this latest article is that we would delight in the old covenant law, as David did, and so right the “tilting ship” of unbalanced grace.
+The punchline of this latest article is that we should delight in the old covenant law and right the “tilting ship” of unbalanced grace.

-Since I am one of those who preaches the “toxic theology” of hyper-grace, and since I have long argued that the law has no relevance for the believer, permit me to respond to the accusations made in the article, which I summarize in eight points:
+Since I am one of those who preaches the “toxic theology” of hyper-grace, and since I have long argued that the law has no relevance for the believer, permit me to respond to the accusations made in the article:

 1. Preaching grace without law is unbalanced.
 Remember John 3:16!